tao-bai/tao-bai/README.md

 ### Tao Bai [[homepage](https://tao-bai.github.io/)]

-- :mortar_board: currently a Ph.D. student in Nanyang Technological University
+- :mortar_board: currently a Ph.D. student in Nanyang Technological University.
 - :hammer: interested in and working on adversarial machine learning.
-- :wink: open for interships or collaborations.
+- :wink: open for interships and collaborations.